 SUNDAY

 Head into the charming village of Skaneateles on the Finger Lake of the same name, just a 30-minute drive from Syracuse.
 In case you’re wondering, it’s pronounced “Skinny Atlas.”
 The name means “long lake” in Iroquois and describes the 16-mile-long but just .75-mile-wide lake perfectly.
 When you see the crystal-clear lake water, you’ll know why it provides drinking water to all of Syracuse, #nofilter.
-Have breakfast sandwiches and coffee at local hot-spot Skaneateles Bakery and don’t forget to grab some doughnuts for the rest of your day.
+Have breakfast sandwiches and coffee at local hot-spot Skaneateles Bakery and don’t forget to grab some of their mouthwatering baked goods for the rest of your day.

 10 am: All Aboard!